Test in a live environment

 Both the IronPDF lite and professional packages include SaaS service or OEM, as well as a 5-year support option.
 The Lite package for one developer with 5-year support and SaaS and OEM service costs $2897.
 The Iron Professional 10-developer package with 5-year support and SaaS and OEM service costs $3397.
 Text Control does not have a SaaS service or OEM, nor a 5-year support option.

 The IronPDF Library comes with many functionalities.
-Using IronPDFs HTML-to-PDF method, you can render razor view to string, use it as a PDF reader in C# and help visualize and export SSRS reports to PDF in ASP.NET applications.
+Using IronPDF's HTML-to-PDF method, you can render razor view to string, use it as a PDF reader in C# and help visualize and export SSRS reports to PDF in ASP.NET applications.
 Additionally, IronPDF can be used to render snapshots of data as "reports" in PDF format.

 IronPDF also works as a PDF C# parser.
 The basic approach is to first generate a report as an HTML document and then render the HTML as a PDF using IronPDF.

 Styling an XML report requires the XML to be parsed to generate an HTML with the data.
-These reports may be generated as HTML can then be customized and converted to PDF documents using IronPDF.
-The simplest way to serve HTML content in ASP.NET is to use the IronPdf.AspxToPdf class on the Form_Load event of an ASP.NET WebForms.
+These reports may be generated as HTML and can then be customized and converted to PDF documents using IronPDF.
+The simplest way to serve HTML content in ASP.NET is to use the IronPdf.AspxToPdf

 There are several ways to import PDF documents using Text Control.
 Documents can be imported and converted into other formats such as MS Word and can be modified and saved in other editable formats.
-There is a full-text search function for PDF documents that allow you to retrieve the positions and coordinates of elements.
-Additionally, the ability to perform an extraction for results retrieved from forms is possible using Text Controls function, extract form field values.
+There is a full-text search function for PDF documents that allows you to retrieve the positions and coordinates of elements.
+Additionally, the ability to perform an extraction for results retrieved from forms is possible using Text Control's function, extract form field values.
 Radial search is also a function that will allow you to return lines from a specific provided radius and location.

 IronPDF has been shown to perform very accurately when converting documents.
 Competitors alike have shown to inaccurately produce results such as failed conversions of images resulting in unknown characters.
 On the other hand, IronPDF provides very accurate results.